trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 Specifying the reference variables is **not** equivalent to prescription of ``\rho``, ``v`` and ``p`` directly, since the perturbation from the reference flow is allowed.

-Lastiwka et al (2009) applied the method of characteristic to SPH and determine the number of variables that should be **prescribed** at the boundary and the number which should be **propagated** from the fluid domain to the boundary:
+Lastiwka et al. (2009) applied the method of characteristic to SPH and determine the number of variables that should be **prescribed** at the boundary and the number which should be **propagated** from the fluid domain to the boundary:

 Flow enters the domain through an